github/training-kit/_includes/activity/github-desktop/01-create-repository.md

 1. Click **Save**.
 1. With GitHub Pages enabled, we can select a theme.
 Click **Choose a theme**.
 1. Decide which theme you would like to use, and click **Select theme**.

+      *Note: If you don't like the themes available, later in the course we identify how you can build a website without using a GitHub Pages theme.*

 1. Your site is published at: USERNAME.github.io/REPONAME.